 As a highly skilled Western worker, you’ll likely be offered a generous expat package with a lucrative salary, accommodation, a car, bonuses, flights home, and medical insurance.
 However, some additional costs may arise that expats should be prepared for.

 Unexpected expenses such as visa-related health checks can add up, and school fees are a significant cost for families.
-Relative job insecurity is another factor to consider, as it can impact financial stability for expats working in Oman.
-While efforts are being made to address this, it remains an important consideration alongside employment packages and the cost of living.
+Relative job insecurity is another factor to consider.
+It can impact financial stability for expats, particularly with ongoing Omanisation policies that prioritise local hiring in specific sectors.

 Cost of accommodation in Oman